 - Praise Moves–Christian alternative to traditional Yoga

 - Should Christians Practice Yoga?
 By Jeremy Butler

-- The Interface of Medieval Mysticism and Buddhist Midnfulness Meditation By Pam Frost NEW
+- The Interface of Medieval Mysticism and Buddhist Mindfulness Meditation By Pam Frost

 - WARNING: Kundalini Yoga’s “Highest Mantra Meditation” By Amy Spreeman